EgiChem/sfe-flow-rate/README.md

 - `Q_CO2` is the CO2 flowrate in g/min
 - `x_cossolvent` is the cossolvent mass fraction
 - `cossolvent` is a string representing the cossolvent.
+Currently, only `ethanol` is supported.
 Default is `ethanol`.

+## `flowratesAnalysis.m` (script)
+Script to run through all flow-rate files in the specified folders and report time and average flow-rates.